KRR-Oxford/OWL2Vec-Star/case_studies/go_subsumption/README.md

-Here are the instructions for reproducing the results of class subsumption prediction on FoodOn.
+Here are the instructions for reproducing the results of class subsumption prediction on GO.

 - Unzip files.tar.gz for files by pre-processing.

-    1. train.csv, valid.csv, test.csv: training, validation and testing axioms from the original ontology foodon-merged.owl.
+    1. train.csv, valid.csv, test.csv: training, validation and testing axioms from the original ontology go.owl.
     2. go.train.owl: ontology after validation and testing axioms are removed.
     3. go.train.projection.ttl: the projection of go.train.owl.
     4. classes.txt: all named classes.